qasimkhalid/SBEO/Competency Questions.md

         ```

-        * vi.
-Which spaces are excluded for which person?
+        * Which spaces are excluded for which person?
         ```
         SELECT ?space ?person
         WHERE {